yunmokoo/Chatbot_QLoRa/README.md

 following the documentation above will make use of the local llm.

 ### 10/16
+looking for a way to avoid using OpenAi api when integrating langchain feature.

 https://www.reddit.com/r/LangChain/comments/14edb3s/how_to_use_langchain_with_local_llm/

 github example done with Llama.

 https://github.com/jlonge4/local_llama